Khadeja22/Shopping-Cart/README.md

 'Electronics' is also a subclass of 'Product' and it represents electronic items, adding additional attributes for the power type and battery inclusion.
 It provides methods to get and set these attributes.

-To use this program, download the
+To use this program, download the ShoppingCart folder locally and open the files (which are the classes/subclasses) in src/com/products in your IDE of choice.
+I used Visual Studio Code.